isc-projects/stork/doc/user/overview.rst

 Viewing the DHCP data
 ~~~~~~~~~~~~~~~~~~~~~

-The Stork server has a extensive capabilities to display the DHCP details.
+The Stork server has a extensive capabilities to display the DHCP state and configuration.
 It
 aggregates the data from all connected Kea servers and presents it in a
 comprehensive form.
 It allows the user to browse all details of all networks in
 a single place even if they are spread across multiple Kea servers.